UPBGE/upbge/doc/python_api/rst/bge.texture.rst

 The principle is simple: first you identify a texture on an existing object using the :func:`~bge.texture.materialID` function, then you create a new texture with dynamic content and swap the two textures in the GPU.

+The texture list is created from ImageTexture nodes found in object Shader Editor.
+ImageTexture nodes used can be linked directly or indirectly to Material Output node, but ImageTexture not linked can also be used as render target if needed.

 The game engine is not aware of the substitution and continues to display the object as always, except that you are now in control of the texture.